kelvin1095/rust-web-project/README.md

     -   Reason for registration failing would be good: username already registered, email already registered or password does not match.
 Should be able to grab from response message or client side validation.
 -   Need to figure out a way to deliver content to the user.
     -   I have a test example of a mixed vector being sent from the back to the front.
 Will need to figure out how to generate quizzes in the backend.
 Refer to the above on how to pass this information to the user.
     -   I want to be able to capture relationship between presented word and submitted choice too.
-Definitely a want for words, but still deciding on sentances.
+Definitely a want for words, but still deciding on sentences.
     -   Also need to figure out a way to store data that tracks user progress.
 -   I want to be implement OAuth as well so people can sign in via google, microsoft, facebook or apple.